St0wy/old-blog/src/content/blog/opengl-scene.md

 - Add a bit of multi-threading somewhere
 - Do some benchmarks and analyze the code with tracy to optimize it a bit (this one is just for fun)

+You can find the code of this project on my [GitHub](https://github.com/St0wy/opengl-scene).

-And in the longer term, I really want to explore other graphics API using other programming languages.
+In the longer term, I really want to explore other graphics API using other programming languages.

 Right now my goals are: